google/UIforETW/UIforETW/ReadMe.txt

 Fix StripChromeSymbols.py so that it can find RetrieveSymbols.exe - copy Microsoft DLLs over?
 Should have a Chrome developer checkbox.
 Have an option to not auto-view traces immediately after they are recorded.
+Remove deprecated file/extension usage, and have functions to return file part, extension, or stripped file part.
+Fix IdentifyChromeProcesses.py to print the heading after processing the trace.
+Remove this line from RetrieveSymbols: Parsing symbol data for a PDB file.
+Support Ctrl+Shift+C to copy just the trace file name.
+Have an option (Shift+F2?) to allow renaming of the entire trace name